tchajed/sys-verif-fa25/docs/notes/program-proofs/notation.md

 There are a few more details about notations you should know, although I won't detail how to use them.

-Some of the syntax you use routinely in Coq is actually not built-in but provided as notations; for example, the pair notation `(x, y)` (actually even the `pair` data type isn't built-in).
+Some of the syntax you use routinely in Rocq is actually not built-in but provided as notations; for example, the pair notation `(x, y)` (actually even the `pair` data type isn't built-in).
 The most surprising one might be that `A -> B` is actually notation for `forall (_: A), B`, but this starts getting into dependent types which I won't explain here.

-Notations extend the Coq parser (which is based on the camlp5 library) at runtime.
+Notations extend the Rocq parser (which is based on the camlp5 library) at runtime.
 This makes it complicated to describe what's required for notations to be parseable (without ambiguity for example), and to give good error messages.
 One aspect that might help is to note that when notations are created, they create new tokens in the parser (really, the lexer) for the sequences of symbols (like `<<` and `>>` above) and any newly-created keywords.

 Notations can be recursive, like the `<< x ; y ; .. ; z >>` list notation above.

 The way notations are printed can be customized; specifically, we can control whitespace, how line breaks are inserted, and indentation if a notation overflows a line while printing.
 This is what enables large multi-line notations that are still printed nicely.
 You can actually see an example of such control above in the `format` specifier for the recursive list notation.
-That one is copied from Coq's built-in list notation; one of the things it does is to break up a long list by putting a newline between elements, after each semicolon, and without indentation.
+That one is copied from Rocq's built-in list notation; one of the things it does is to break up a long list by putting a newline between elements, after each semicolon, and without indentation.

 Notations are by default used for printing and parsing, as we saw above.
 They can be defined as _parsing only_ or _printing only_ instead.
 We might have one general notation used for printing things, but several shorthands that are useful to save typing.
 Printing-only notations are a bit more obscure.
 In the Iris Proof Mode they're used to create the goal displays you see.
-It turns out the goals are just an ordinary Coq proposition that the IPM tactics manipulate, but with a (fairly fancy) printing-only notation.
+It turns out the goals are just an ordinary Rocq proposition that the IPM tactics manipulate, but with a (fairly fancy) printing-only notation.

 The numeric notations are subject to scoping, but the way they're defined uses some features specific to parsing numbers; obviously there isn't a `Notation` command for every possible number literal.
-See the documentation on [number notations](https://coq.inria.fr/doc/master/refman/user-extensions/syntax-extensions.html#number-notations) for the interface Coq provides.
+See the documentation on [number notations](https://coq.inria.fr/doc/master/refman/user-extensions/syntax-extensions.html#number-notations) for the interface Rocq provides.

 ## Controlling notation scope

-Coq has some features that allow controlling the notation scope without requiring an annotation like `%nat`.
+Rocq has some features that allow controlling the notation scope without requiring an annotation like `%nat`.
 Unfortunately, these can be a bit confusing if you don't know about them, since they silently change how things are parsed.

 The first is that notation scopes can be attached to types.
 This has already been done for `nat`, but here's the command that does it: